-Clare’s research on extreme pornography (with Erika Rackley) justifies using the criminal law to prohibit extreme pornography on the basis of its cultural harm.
-Over the last few years, she has worked closely with MPs and MSPs, policy-makers, charities and campaign organisations to introduce new laws criminalising the possession of extreme pornography, particularly pornographic images of rape.
-She has participated in public and media debates, being quoted in The Guardian, the Observer, the Independent and on the BBC.
-Clare has discussed this research on the BBC’s Woman’s Hour and Law in Action.
+Criminalising extreme pornography: These two projects build on my long-standing research in this area with Erika Rackley that justifies using the criminal law to criminalise the possession of extreme pornography on the basis of its cultural harm.
+We have worked closely with MPs and MSPs, policy-makers, charities and campaign organisations to support the introduction of new laws criminalising the possession of extreme pornography, particularly pornographic images of rape.
+I’ve engaged in public debate to raise awareness, with my comments and recommendations being widely cited across the media debates, including being quoted in The Guardian, the Observer, the Independent and on the BBC.
+I’ve also participated in debates on BBC’s Woman’s Hour and Law in Action.

 Should porn be on the school curriculum?
 I participated in a BBC TV debate on this topic, and set out my recommendations in this blog: should porn be on the school curriculum.

 I’ve also blogged about how watching porn in public is a modern form of street harassment.